dafal/monit_app_splunk/README.md

 # monit_app_splunk
-Simple Splunk app to display Monit debug logs on dashboards
+Simple Monit app for Splunk to display Monit debug logs on dashboards